syedayazsa/CodeWizard/README.md

 Contributions are welcome!
 Please follow these guidelines:
 - Fork the repository and create a feature branch.
-- Ensure all code is written in TypeScript and follows the project’s coding standards.
+- Ensure all code is written in TypeScript and follows the project's coding standards.
 - Write unit and integration tests for new features.
 - Update documentation and the CHANGELOG as needed.
 - Submit a pull request describing your changes.